slateci/slateci.github.io/_docs/quickstart/slate-client.md

 	stashcache         0.9         0.1.0         StashCache is an xrootd based caching service xcache             4.8.3       0.2.0         XCache is a xrootd based caching service for k8s

 osg-frontier-squid is such a proxy.
-You could just install it with default settings, but you'll probably want to customize settings.
+You could just install it with default settings, but you'll probably want to customize them.
 Start by first fetching the default configuration into a local file:

 	$ slate app get-conf --dev osg-frontier-squid > grummbles-squid-hoople.yaml